Using your WD Elements hard drive for both your home Mac and work Windows PC means.

 Give your partition a name.
 In this example our first partition is for a Time Machine backup.
 You could call it Time Machine.
 Makes it easy to remember.

-Just like when you formatted choose Mac OS Extended (Journaled) file system.
+Just like when you formatted choose APFS or Mac OS Extended (Journaled) file system.
 And the Scheme as GUID Partition Map.

 Choose ExFAT for the format.
 And GUID Partition Map for the scheme.

 If you don’t want a 50/50 split.
-Then you can type in the size you want either partition to be.
-Right there on the screen where it says size.
+Then you can simply move the small circle round to change the partition size.

 7. Click Apply.